Complexity Bounds for Smooth Multiobjective Optimization: Oracle Complexity Lower Bounds

-When the algorithm can be fully adaptive, the error polynomial $p_t$ no longer has the restrictive product form.
-This leads to a weaker, but more general, lower bound based on Markov's inequality for polynomials.
+For oblivious span methods, the error polynomial $p_t$ is no longer restricted to have the product form of the one-step class, but it remains instance-independent.
+This leads to a universal $1/T^2$ \emph{last-iterate} lower bound based on Markov's inequality for polynomials.
+This bound is independent of geometric ``chain'' constructions and isolates a limitation coming solely from polynomial degree constraints within the oblivious span model.

+For fully adaptive first-order methods (allowed to use the entire oracle transcript), we will also show a stronger geometric $\Omega(1/T)$ \emph{min-iterate} lower bound under a bounded scalarization gap by lifting the stationary-point lower bounds of Carmon--Duchi--Hinder--Sidford \cite{CarmonDuchiHinderSidford2021}.

-\begin{theorem}[Universal Convex Lower Bound] Fix $L,R>0$ and $T\in\mathbb{N}$.
-For any span first-order method run for $T$ steps, there exists an MOO instance with $L$-smooth convex objectives and $\mathrm{dist}(x^{(0)}, \cP) = R$ such that the last iterate obeys
+\begin{theorem}[Polynomial-degree lower bound for oblivious span methods (last iterate)] Fix $L,R>0$ and $T\in\mathbb{N}$.
+For any oblivious span first-order method run for $T$ steps, there exists an MOO instance with $L$-smooth convex objectives and $\mathrm{dist}(x^{(0)}, \cP) = R$ such that the last iterate obeys

-\end{theorem} \begin{proof} \textbf{Step 1: The Hard Scalar Instance.} We use the same hard quadratic $g(x)$ as in the proof of Theorem \ref{thm:oblivious-lower}.
-For a general span method, the error polynomial $p_t$ from Lemma \ref{lem:krylov} can be any polynomial of degree at most $t$ with $p_t(0)=1$.
-The lower bound comes from the extremal problem:

-This result is a direct consequence of the Markov brothers' inequality, which bounds the derivative of a polynomial.
-The full derivation is provided in Appendix \ref{app:markov}.
-The minimum over $t \in \{0, \dots, T\}$ is achieved at $t=T$, yielding $\frac{LR}{2(T+1)^2}$.

-\textbf{Step 2: Lifting to MOO.} The result follows by applying the construction of Theorem \ref{thm:non-singleton}, which translates the scalar gradient norm lower bound into a lower bound on the Pareto stationarity gap. \end{proof}